Are you a new snake owner?

 Common health problems seen with snakes are upper respiratory infections, burns or cuts on the skin, abscesses in their mouth or problems with shedding.

 If you notice any of these problems, take your snake to your veterinarian right away.
 Most exotic species do not show that they are sick until it may already be too late to correct the problem, so you should learn to recognize the signs that your snake is sick.

 Ball pythons can get parasites from the mice and rats that they eat.
 Most veterinarians recommend routine fecal examinations to help keep your pet free of parasites.

 Ball pythons are very friendly and enjoy people handling them for a few minutes every day.
 It is advised to handle your ball python daily so that your snake is used to being touched.
 This also allows you to examine your snake for any scratches, bruises or other health related problems.

-Keep in mind that ball pythons tend to be very head shy.
-Meaning they do not as their head touched.
-So, continuing to do so might elicit an aggressive response.
+Keep in mind that ball pythons tend to be very head-shy, meaning they do not like to have their head touched.
+Continuing to do so might elicit an aggressive response.
 It doesn’t mean they are aggressive.
-It simply means they do not like being touched there so it is best to just avoid the area altogether.
+It simply means they do not like being touched there, so it is best to just avoid the area altogether.

-For the beginner, caring for your ball python might seem challenging at first, but this is one of the easiest breeds of snakes to keep in captivity.
-Handling and feeding your snake will help strengthen your bond with them.
-They will trust you more and will respond to human handling.
+For a beginner, caring for your ball python might seem challenging at first, but this is one of the easiest breeds of snakes to keep in captivity.
+Handling and feeding your snake will help strengthen your bond with it.
+They more it trusts you, the more it will respond to you handling it.

-With a little time and planning, you will soon see just how easy it is to care for a snake.
-So, in short, ball pythons can make a great pet for beginners and experts alike.
+With a little time and planning, you will soon see just how easy it is to care for a snake, especially a ball python.
+They make wonderful pets for beginners and experts alike.